 Buried within the macOS ChatGPT binary, we found a list of trusted root certificates that ChatGPT uses to authenticate servers.
 Specifically, the list consists of the hash of each certificate’s public key (SPKI).
 Fingerprinting a certificate by its key information is a common and effective practice, as it allows the certificate’s validity to be extended without changing its identifier.

 The trusted root certificate list contained the standard root certificates – those you’d expect to find in your Windows or macOS trust stores (like DigiCert, LetsEncrypt and GlobalSign) which are obvious to identify.
-In addition to the standard certificates, ChatGPT’s whitelist contains ten additional certificates that do not typically appear in standard certificate stores.
+In addition to the standard certificates, ChatGPT’s whitelist contains six additional certificates that do not typically appear in standard certificate stores.
 Because the list contains only the SPKI hashes, identifying those allowed certificates is challenging.

 However, Lumia Researchers were able to identify half of these certificates, and are still searching for the rest (see Table 3).
-We have been tracking these changes over time, and the latest app version as of the time of writing this blog is 1.2025.210.
+We have been tracking these changes over time, and the latest app version as of the time of writing this blog is 1.2025.315.

 Cloudflare ZTNA